EACcodes/EmbeddingIntegralGenerator/README.md

     * Required

 * BASIS FILE
     * file with basis set in Molcas format
+    * all-electron nuclear charge has to be specified even when using ECPs (old format)
+    * include the basis set only (remove the ECP block)
     * Required

 * EMBEDDING POTENTIAL FILE